Montana State University Student Academic Coordinator in Bozeman, Montana

 Recruitment Type Open

-The mission of the Department of Microbiology and Immunology is to generate knowledge about local and global environments that can be disseminated to meet the needs of students, agricultural producers, land owners and managers, the general scientific community and the citizens of Montana and produce broadly educated students prepared for careers in the environmental studies.
+The mission of the Department of Land Resources and Environmental Sciences is to generate knowledge about local and global environments that can be disseminated to meet the needs of students, agricultural producers, land owners and managers, the general scientific community and the citizens of Montana and produce broadly educated students prepared for careers in the environmental studies.

 In conjunction with the College of Agriculture (COA) Advising Services, the Academic Coordinator provides a high level of administrative, customer service, and technical support to students, faculty and staff.
-This position acts as the academic coordinator for undergraduate students for options in the Microbiology and Immunology, serves as graduate program coordinator for the Microbiology and Immunology M.S. and a PhD Programs, working closely with the department head to provide service to undergraduate and graduate students, as well as general support to the department head, faculty and department affiliates as needed.
+This position acts as the academic coordinator for undergraduate students for five options in the Environmental Sciences major, one option in the Sustainable Foods and Bioenergy Systems major and three minors; serves as graduate program coordinator for the LRES M.S. and a PhD Programs, working closely with the department head to provide service to undergraduate and graduate students, as well as general support to the department head, faculty and department affiliates as needed.

 Duties and Responsibilities

 Undergraduate Program Coordination